metno/weatherapi-docs/doc/support.md

 ## Contact information

-Each service at MET have their own email address (often also different ticket systems so that questions can't be redirected).
+Each service at MET have their own support email address (often also different ticket systems so that questions can't be rforwarded).
 Please use the correct email address for the service you are asking about.
 You can write to us in English, Norwegian, Swedish or Danish (although for the latter two the answer will be in Norwegian).